react-tags/react-tags/README.md

 ### autocomplete
 Useful for enhancing data entry workflows for your users by ensuring the first matching suggestion is automatically converted to a tag when a [delimiter](#delimiters) key is pressed (such as the enter key).
 This option has three possible values:

-- `true` - when delimeter key (such as enter) is pressed, first matching suggestion is used.
+- `true` - when delimiter key (such as enter) is pressed, first matching suggestion is used.
-- `1` - when delimeter key (such as enter) is pressed, matching suggestion is used only if there is a single matching suggestion
+- `1` - when delimiter key (such as enter) is pressed, matching suggestion is used only if there is a single matching suggestion
 - `false` (default) - tags are not autocompleted on enter/delimiter

 This option has no effect if there are no [`suggestions`](#suggestionsOption).